sketchplugins/plugin-directory/README.md

 - [shahruz/Sketch.app-Vertical-Fit](https://github.com/shahruz/sketch.app-vertical-fit) A simple plugin for Sketch.app which automatically adjusts the height of a rectangle to contain the text layer above it, along with an optional top and bottom padding.
 - [sketchplugins/plugin-requests](https://github.com/sketchplugins/plugin-requests) A collection of plugins requested to the official [@sketchapp](https://twitter.com/sketchapp) Twitter account.
 - [solicomo/export-to-icns](https://github.com/solicomo/export-to-icns) A Sketch plugin which can export artboards or slice to ICNS.
+- [soulchild/sketch-logo-fetcher](https://github.com/soulchild/sketch-logo-fetcher) Sketch plugin which fetches and inserts logos using the Clearbit company logo API
 - [soutaro/Align-text-baseline-sketch-plugin](https://github.com/soutaro/align-text-baseline-sketch-plugin) Align text layer vertically based on its baseline and cap height
 - [sskyy/blade](https://github.com/sskyy/blade) A Sketch plugin for automatically HTML generate.
 - [t32k/material-design-color-palette-sketch-plugin](https://github.com/t32k/material-design-color-palette-sketch-plugin) Sketch app plugin for displaying Google material design color palette.